kylesliva/minecraft-ec2-cloudformation/readme.md

 ## Introduction
 This project creates a reusable, performant Minecraft EC2 server in AWS.
 Game state and configuration is stored on an EBS to facilitate easier maintenance of the server.

+### Important notes
+1. Familiarize yourself with AWS pricing to prevent any unwanted surprises. [calculator.aws](https://calculator.aws) is a great resource in that regard.

 ## CloudFormation templates
 1. VPC (vpc.json)
    1. CIDR used: 10.0.1.0/24 (10.0.1.0/25, 10.0.1.128/25)